bishwajeet300/Questionnaire/README.md

 ## Architecture & Design Pattern

-Reach follows a Model-View-Presenter design pattern.
+Questionnaire App follows a Model-View-Presenter design pattern.
 A clear segregation among the three elements helps in achieving a loosely coupled but highly cohesive application.
 In order to create a highly testable piece of code, Dependency Injection has been used.
 Dagger2 helps in facilitating this.

 #### Rule of Thumb